STLDEV2025/developer-kickstart-week1/README.md

 This foundational knowledge will prepare you for more advanced topics in Salesforce development.

-## Setup
+## Setup Instructions
 [Video Overview](https://vimeo.com/839597882/46fc06d93e)

-To get started, you'll need a Salesforce Trailhead Playground.
-If you don't have one, you can create it for free from any Trailhead module.
+## Getting Started Checklist

-After you've set up your Trailhead Playground:
+1. Configure your trailhead playground or developer org.

-1. Install Visual Studio Code from [here](https://code.visualstudio.com/download).
+2. Install Visual Studio Code from [here](https://code.visualstudio.com/download).
-2. Install Salesforce Extension Pack in Visual Studio Code.
+3. Install Salesforce Extension Pack in Visual Studio Code.
 This can be done by searching 'Salesforce Extension Pack' in the Extensions view in VS Code and clicking Install.
-3. Authorize your Trailhead Playground in Visual Studio Code.
+4. Authorize your org in Visual Studio Code.
 Press `Ctrl + Shift + P` to open the command palette and type 'SFDX: Authorize an Org', then press Enter.
 Follow the steps in the browser to log in to your Playground, then return to VS Code.
-4. Deploy the Apex Class by right clicking on the `VariablesDataTypesOperators` and  `VariablesDataTypesOperatorsTest` file a using the option SFDX: Deploy Source to Org.
+5. Make sure to save and deploy your changes into Salesforce from your local machine.
+This can be done through the command pallet or right clicking the file you want to deploy and using the option `SFDX: Deploy this source to org`

 ## Running the Test Classes